-If you’re just thinking about gaining material without seeing the big picture, you will fall trapped to a better player.
-By the time you see the trap, you’ll have to put your pieces or pawns in a sub-optimal position or maybe even lose a piece.
+If you’re just thinking about gaining material without seeing the big picture, you will fall trap to a better player.
+By the time you see the trap you’ll have to put your pieces or pawns in a suboptimal position or maybe maybe even lose a piece.
 Leaving your king unprotected can be a motif for losing a chess game very quickly.

 3. Not Developing Your Pieces

-Developing is essential because it gives you mobility, dynamic play, and a possibility to attack, whoever is behind in development is most likely going to suffer later having a hard time finding good squares for their pieces.
+Developing this is essential because it gives you mobility, dynamic play and a possibility to attack, whoever is behind in development is most likely going to suffer later having a hard time to find good squares for their pieces.
 Save the multi-move setups for your attacks for later on.

 4. Copying Opponent’s Move

-Copying exactly what your opponent does without any idea of what you are trying to do; gives your opponent the time to have initiative.
-Sometimes copying your opponent’s move makes sense, but just think about when, where, and why.
+Copying exactly what your opponent does without any idea of what you are trying to do; this gives your opponent the time to have initiative.
+Sometimes copying your opponent’s move makes sense, but just think about when, where and why.

 5. Moving Your Queen Too Early